visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 In order to remain compliant, any asset is expected to be flexible and scalable to quickly accommodate any future changes in legislation.

-When required/appropriate, VisitScotland may choose to implement OneTrust cookie consent software to meet the above requirements.
+When required/appropriate, VisitScotland may choose to implement Civic cookie consent software to meet the above requirements.
 In these cases, the implementation will be managed by the Digital Analytics team via Google Tag Manager in collaboration with internal development teams and/or Digital Partner.

 The information outlined in this section refers to current GDPR legislation in the use of cookies and similar website and app technologies (pixels, mobile and in app tracking technologies) only and it does not cover wider GDPR and other legal requirements such as forms or payment data.
 As stated previously, for any assets recording identifiable data, Digital Partners should work with the VisitScotland Information Officer to follow established GDPR processes within VisitScotland.